 In keeping with a food analogy, do you remember how just a few years ago Spanish-style tapas were all the rage in so many restaurants?

 At first it was great, but it quickly became a little tiresome, eating basically the same tasty little snack food served up in restaurant after restaurant.
 If you searched a food site like Yelp you’d be inundated with suggestions for places offering tapas.
 Metaphorically speaking, where would your social business small-dishes “content” offerings turn up in the search results, due to this lack of differentiation on menus?
 How often would you find tapas a truly satisfying meal?
 Would your friends telling you about the best place to eat tapas be convincing enough to make you visit the restaurant seven days a week?

 Why have I focused on content and search versus enthusiastic recommendations by friends?
-Because in my complementary post on PR Conversations, I reference some exclusive-and-approved information Neal Schaffer shared with me about how the most important ingredient in a blog remains content, and not comments, engagement and/or endorsements and shares…and that this ethos is borne out regarding how the vast majority of Windmill Networking readers arrive as a result of indexed and authoritative search rankings on specific topics.
+Because in my complementary post on PR Conversations, I reference some exclusive-and-approved information Neal Schaffer shared with me about how the most important ingredient in a blog remains content, and not comments, engagement and/or endorsements and shares…and that this ethos is borne out regarding how the vast majority of Maximize Social Business readers arrive as a result of indexed and authoritative search rankings on specific topics.

 Great, unique, authoritative content rules: information specific to your social business, provided by subject experts who are at the top of their game.

 That’s what you want to have on your menu.
 It’s what should be on your mind in the process of devising the menu.
 That’s what gains your social enterprise search and in-real-life authority, differentiation and business through social properties.
 If you’re lucky, you will get endorsements of loyalty and participation from the organization and people that matter—perhaps your B2B partners.
 Your salespeople will thank you for it.

 So, will you go for cream cakes or add nutritious greens into your social business information diet?